Nahuel88Ar/GUI-LYSOSOMES/README.md

 The repository contains a **`requirements.txt`** file with all the Python packages required by the software.

-After creating the `lysosome-detector` environment:
+After creating the `Python 3.12 (myenv)` environment:

 1. Open **Anaconda Navigator**.
 2. Go to **Environments**.
 3. Select **`Python 3.12 (myenv)`**.
 4. Click the **play/arrow icon** next to the environment.
 5. Select **Open Terminal**.
-6. In the terminal, make sure that the `lysosome-detector` environment is active.
+6. In the terminal, make sure that the `Python 3.12 (myenv)` environment is active.
 7. Navigate to the folder containing this repository.
 8. Run: